BASE - BioArray Software Environment

 BASE demo server

-We have set up a BASE demo server for those of you who want to try out BASE.
-For people without any account information we have added a user base2 with password base2 (valid on both servers).
-The base2 user has read privileges to all data on the demo server.
+We have set up a BASE demo server for those of you who want to check out BASE.
+For people without any account information we have added a user base with password base.
+The base user has read privileges to all data on the demo server.

 - Core plug-ins are included in a standard BASE installation.
 Many of these have to be configured before use.